stracquadaniolab/cookiecutter-workflow-nf/readme.md

 file; keep the `yml` file updated and specify the version of each software you are using.

-To ensure reproducibility and facilitate running experiments between local machine and HPC clusters, it is strongly recommended to build a Docker image.
+To ensure reproducibility and running experiments on local machines and HPC clusters, it is strongly recommended to build a Docker image.
 The bundled `Dockerfile` can be used to build an image with the software specified in your `environment.yml` file.
 To do that, run:

 ```bash
 docker build . -t stracquadaniolab/my-pipeline -f containers/Dockerfile